 - In a separate Ziploc bag, mix the flour, salt and pepper.
 Add the chicken a few pieces at a time; seal the bag and shake until all the chicken has been floured.
 Remove chicken; shake off excess flour and set side.

 - Heat half of the butter and half of the oil in a large nonstick skillet over medium heat.
-Saute garlic cloves in the butter and oil until lightly brown.
-Remove the garlic.
+To flavor the butter/oil mixture, saute the garlic cloves in the butter and oil until lightly brown.
+Remove the garlic (or if you want to, you can just leave the garlic in).

 - In the same pan, cook the chicken pieces over medium heat until lightly browned on both sides, 2-3 minutes per side.
 Add more butter and oil if needed.